imbo/imbo/docs/installation/configuration.rst

 Imbo users - ``auth``
 ---------------------

-Every user that wants to store images in Imbo needs a public and private key pair.
-These keys are stored in the ``auth`` part of your configuration file:
+Every user that wants to store images in Imbo needs a public and one or more private key.
+Imbo supports both read+write and read-only private keys.
+These keys can either be stored in the configuration file, or they can be fetched using a custom adapter.
+The configuration is done in the ``auth`` part of your configuration file:

 .. code-block:: php

     <?php
-    return array(
+    return [
         // ...

-        'auth' => array(
+        'auth' => [
+            // Read+write private key:
             'username'  => '95f02d701b8dc19ee7d3710c477fd5f4633cec32087f562264e4975659029af7',

+            // Or, specify individual read-only and read+write keys:
+            'otheruser' => [
-            'otheruser' => 'b312ff29d5da23dcd230b61ff4db1e2515c862b9fb0bb59e7dd54ce1e4e94a53',
+                'ro' => 'b312ff29d5da23dcd230b61ff4db1e2515c862b9fb0bb59e7dd54ce1e4e94a53',
-        ),
+                'rw' => 'd5da23dcd2e2515c862b9fb0bb59e7dd54cb312ff29d594a53b11b8dc87f5622',
+            ],

+            // There is also support for multiple private keys:
+            'someuser' => [
+                'ro' => ['multiple', 'different', 'keys'],
+                'rw' => ['different', 'read+write'],
+            ],
+        ],

         // ...
-    );
+    ];

 The public keys can consist of the following characters: